 Planting a Seed

 Once your teen has been effectively inspired and sobered, the next step is to get some skin in the game.
-It might sound easy to just provide your teen with some seed money to invest.
+It might sound easy to just provide your teen with some seed money to invest, especially if they’re looking into the best stocks for beginners with little money.
 But the more skin they have in the game, the more effort they’ll put into their investment strategy, and the more they’ll learn as a result.
 If you just can’t help but get involved, consider matching their funds dollar-for-dollar, just like an employer would.

 Assuming your child is younger than 18 years of age, there’s one area that your involvement will be a non-negotiable.
 That is the account setup stage.
 Minors will need a “custodian” in order to open the account.
 The custodian’s social security number, name, and address will be used alongside that of the minor’s to get the investment account up and running.
 Most brokers offer custodial accounts, and some even have special incentives for aspiring stock market mavens.
 Well-regarded kid-friendly brokers include Ally, Acorns, and Betterment.